YuriiBarninets/graph/README.md

 # Python Graph Implementation

-Representing graphs by using Graph, Vertex and Edge classes.
+Created Graph, Vertex and Edge classes for representing graphs.
 Also, display graph image by using pydot, graphviz and PIL(Python Image Library).

 ## Example of usage